energysystemslab/GCD_Gamma_Analyzer/README.md

 energy, and the power.
 It also plots the energy  and a Ragone curves, and it is possible to download the figures and a results table as PDF.

-The method behind the tool:
+The method behind the tool comes from Da Silva et al., Dissipative effects in nonideal supercapacitors and batteries, Journal of Energy Storage 69 (2023) 107985.

+The tool runs online as a web application (no installation needed): https://gcdgammaanalyzer-pcpptkoup4uetneztas69p.streamlit.app/ .
+The instructions below are for running it locally.
 needed:

 \-Python 3.9 or newer